netdata/netdata/web/README.md

 ![Screenshot of the system CPU chart in the Netdata dashboard](https://user-images.githubusercontent.com/1153921/62720972-0b8a8e80-b9c0-11e9-930b-4829f7b17cfd.png)

-A chart's name is displayed in parentheses above the chart.
-For example, if you navigate to the system CPU chart, , you'll see the label: **Total CPU utilization (system.cpu)**.
+Netdata displays a chart's name in parentheses above the chart.
+For example, if you navigate to the system CPU chart, you'll see the label: **Total CPU utilization (system.cpu)**.
 In this case, the chart's name is `system.cpu`.
-The name is derived from the chart's [context](#contexts)
+Netdata derives the name from the chart's [context](#contexts)

 ### Dimensions

 A **dimension** is a value that gets shows on a chart.
 The value can be raw data or calculated values, such as percentages, aggregates, and more.

 Charts are capable of showing more than one dimension.
-All of these dimensions will be shown on the right side of the chart, beneath the date and time.
+Netdata shows these dimensions on the right side of the chart, beneath the date and time.
 Again, the `system.cpu` chart will serve as a good example.

 ![Screenshot of the dimensions shown in the system CPU chart in the Netdata dashboard](https://user-images.githubusercontent.com/1153921/62721031-2bba4d80-b9c0-11e9-9dca-32403617ce72.png)

 Here, the `system.cpu` chart is showing many dimensions, such as `user`, `system`, `softirq`, `irq`, and more.

-Note that other applications sometimes use the word *series* instead of dimension.
+Note that other applications sometimes use the word *series* instead of *dimension*.

 ### Families

 A **family** is *one* instance of a monitored hardware or software resource that needs to be monitored and displayed separately from similar instances.

 For example, if your system has multiple disk drives at `sda` and `sdb`, Netdata will put each interface into their own family.
-Same goes for software resoruces, like multiple MySQL instances.
+Same goes for software resources, like multiple MySQL instances.
 We call these instances "families" because the charts associated with a single disk instance, for example, are often related to each other.
 Relatives, family... get it?

 When relevant, Netdata prefers to organize charts by family.
 When you visit the **Disks** section, you will see your disk drives organized into families, and each family will have one or more charts: `disk`, `disk_ops`, `disk_backlog`, `disk_util`, `disk_await`, `disk_avgsz`, `disk_svctm`, `disk_mops`, and `disk_iotime`.